 Bob is based in Eurofin's Sydney laboratory.
 Bob has a PhD in analytical chemistry from La Trobe University and has been working in the area of environmental chemistry for over 35 years employed by Australian, State and New Zealand government laboratories as well as multi-national industrial companies and laboratories.
 Bob was responsible for setting up a greenfield asbestos laboratory in Sydney that has NATA accreditation for fibre sampling, counting and identification as well as qualitative identification of asbestos in soils.
 Bob also has an interest in research of asbestos in air, household materials, road asphalt, dusts taken using wipes, counting asbestos fibres by electronic transmission microscopy and other inorganic fibres by scanning electron microscopy (SEM).

-Dru is a safety and environment specialist lawyer who advises private, government and not-for-profit clients on a wide range asbestos-related obligations, including compliance with state-based safety laws, acting as defence counsel in asbestos-related prosecutions and enforcement and addressing asbestos contamination issues in the context of corporate and property transactions.
+Dru is a Senior Legal Policy Officer in the Policy and Regulation Unit at the Victorian Environment Protection Authority.
+He is a practicing solicitor and has previously worked at a number of Australian commercial law firms specialising in safety and environment law.
+Dru has advised private-sector, government and not-for-profit clients on an extensive range of asbestos-related issues, including as defence counsel in asbestos-related prosecution and enforcement actions and addressing asbestos contamination issues in the context of corporate and property transactions.
 Dru was previously employed as a safety and environment consultant during which time he undertook asbestos surveys, clearance work and risk assessments.
-Dru has published on the topic of asbestos management in a range of safety and legal journals and has presented regularly on compliance with asbestos laws around Australia, including at ALGA events.
-More recently Dru has advised a state safety regulator on its asbestos regulations.
+Dru has published on the topic of asbestos management in a range of safety and legal journals and has presented regularly on compliance with asbestos laws around Australia, including at ALGA events in Australia and New Zealand.
+More recently Dru has advised a state safety regulator on its asbestos regulations and has contributed to the New Zealand Guidelines for Assessing and Managing Asbestos in Soil through his association with ALGA.
 Dru holds a PhD in environmental science and analysed state dangerous goods laws as part of his law honours thesis.

 Nick Cowman, Business Development Manager, Enviropacific Services